 Top 5 Outdoor activities to do in Sicily

-with a favourable climate and a vast variety of landscapes, visitors can do just about any outdoor activity.
+Top 5 Outdoor activities to do in Sicily with a favourable climate and a wide variety of landscapes, visitors can do just about any outdoor activity.

 Walking on Mount Etna

 There are many options for walking on Etna, both escorted and self-guided.
-There’s a two-hour trek that goes up the northern slopes from Piano Provenzano to Pizzi Deneri, and the Volcanic Observatory at 2,800m, or super-fit adventurers can climb all the way to the main crater at 3,200m in around three hours.
+There’s a two-hour trek that goes up the northern slopes from Piano Provenzano to Pizzi Denari.
+The Volcanic Observatory at 2,800m or super-fit adventurers can climb all the way to the main crater at 3,200m in around three hours.
 Both options offer spectacular views of the Peloritani, Nebrodi and Madonie mountains and the Valle del Bove.
 On the southern slopes, walkers can climb 2km up to the four craters after taking the cable car from Rifugio Sapienza.
 Skiing on Etna’s snowy slopes is also possible between December and March.

 Climbing at San Vito Lo Capo

-San Vito lo Capo is a coastal town in the Trapani area which many tourists are yet to discover.
+San Vito lo Capo is a coastal town in the Trapani area that many tourists cannot discover.
 Not only does it have a great beach, but it has blossomed as a climbing destination in recent years, with a variety of challenging crags located just outside of the town.
-The San Vito Climbing Festival takes place over four days in October (29 Oct – 1 Nov in 2015) and not only features climbing but also kayaking, mountain-biking, trail-running and an outdoor adventure film festival.
-With a favourable climate and a vast variety of landscapes, visitors can do just about any outdoor activity in Sicily.
+The San Vito Climbing Festival takes place over four days in October (29 Oct – 1 Nov in 2015).
+It features not only climbing but also kayaking, mountain-biking, trail-running and an outdoor adventure film festival.
+With a favourable climate and a wide variety of landscapes, visitors can do just about any outdoor activity in Sicily.

 Bird-watching in Vendicari Reserve

-The Vendicari nature reserve is located south of Syracuse, between Noto and Pachino villages and is famous as a stopover point for birds from northern Europe who are flying south for the winter.
-Beginning around October/November, twitchers can spot a vast number of migratory birds from numerous observation points in the reserve.
+The Vendicari nature reserve is located south of Syracuse, between Noto and Pachino villages.
+It is famous as a stopover point for birds from northern Europe flying south for the winter.
+Beginning around October/November, twitchers can spot many migratory birds from numerous observation points in the reserve.
 Fascinating migrating species include flamingos, grey and purple herons, stilts, black cormorants, avocets, storks, terns and white egrets.

 Diving off Ustica